 Male infertility can be due to several causes, including abnormal sperm function, blockage of sperm, illnesses, injuries, lifestyle choices, low sperm production, and more.

-While being infertile is frustrating, there are a wide range of treatments available to help improve the couple’s chances of having a child.
+While being infertile is frustrating, there is a wide range of treatments available to help improve the couple’s chances of having a child.

 Common Symptoms of Infertility

-Obviously, the main symptom of infertility is the inability for a man to impregnate a woman, however, there is sometimes underlying problems, such as a hormonal imbalance, which prevents this from occurring.
+Obviously, the main symptom of infertility is the inability of a man to impregnate a woman, however, there are sometimes underlying problems, such as a hormonal imbalance, which prevents this from occurring.

 Although most men never notice any other symptoms, the signs and symptoms, other than the obvious, include some of the following:

 - A lower than normal sperm count (this would be less than 15 million per ml of semen)

 - Pain, swelling, or lumps in the testicles